 Notice: Air pressure p and air density ρ are not the same.

-In gases, the higher the velocity of sound, the higher the pitch will be, when you sing.
+In gases, the higher the speed of sound in that medium, the higher the pitch will be, when you sing.

 In conventional use and in scientific literature sound velocity is the same as speed of sound or acoustic velocity.